 The application form together with the fee, must be submitted to the Council's licensing service.
-In addition, the applicant must complete Form A or for more than one applicant Form B, and serve this on all of the responsible authorities listed below.
+In addition, the applicant must complete Form A or for more than one applicant Form B, and serve this on all of the responsible authorities listed above.
 The applicant must also publish a notice in a local newspaper and display the notice at the proposed premises during the 28 day objection period.

 Application to vary a premises licence